The Two Tragedies of Archie Mitchell

 To some extent, though, the balloon bombs had the desired effect.
 When the balloons first appeared in 1944, federal officials feared they might carry anthrax or other communicable diseases.
 The U.S. Army responded to the possibility of forest fires with Operation Firefly.
 As part of that program the government trained and dispatched conscientious objectors and the first all-black battalion of paratroopers, the 555th Parachute Infantry Battalion, better known as the Triple Nickles, to do battle with the aerial menace.
 Their training included demolition of unexploded ordinance.
 The Triple Nickles never fought a bomb-created fire but did participate in 36 missions and made 1,200 jumps.

 It was the issue of unexploded ordnance which led to the first of Rev. Mitchell’s tragedies.
-He and his wife Elsie had taken 5 children from his church to picnic and fish on land owned by the Weyerhaeuser Timber Company within the Fremont National Forest.
+On May 5, 1945, he and his wife Elsie had taken 5 children from his church to picnic and fish on land owned by the Weyerhaeuser Timber Company within the Fremont National Forest.
 When Mitchell reached an impasse in the road, he dropped off his passengers and proceeded to turn the car around.
-Mrs. Mitchell called out to her husband that she and the children had found something and to come see it.
+Elsie called out to her husband that she and the children had found something and to come see it.
 By coincidence a road work crew led by Richard Barnhouse, who was operating a grader, was there as well.
-According to Melva Bach’s History of the Fremont National Forest, from the grader Barnhouse could see the children formed in a semi-circle but couldn’t see what they were looking at.
-Elsie Mitchell called out two more times.
-Mitchell responded, “Wait a minute, and I’ll come and look at it.”
+According to Melva Bach’s History of the Fremont National Forest, from the grader Barnhouse could see the children formed in a semicircle but couldn’t see what they were looking at.
+Elsie called out two more times.
+Rev. Mitchell responded, “Wait a minute, and I’ll come and look at it.”
+Quoting Bach: